 The Clackamas County Office of the OSU Extension Service offers several programs to enrich the classroom learning experience through hands-on activities.
 Programs include research-based curriculum, teaching materials, and training on curriculum use.
 The curriculum aligns with Oregon State Standards and Benchmarks.
 Most are free; some have a nominal fee.

-The 4-H Incredible Egg integrates concepts of chick embryology into easy-to-use math, science, and language arts lesson plans with the help of the Incredible Egg curriculum.
+Integrates concepts of chick embryology into easy-to-use math, science, and language arts lesson plans with the help of the Incredible Egg curriculum.
 Teachers have the option of hatching eggs in their classroom, too.

-Through 4-H Fish Stewards, students raise and hatch native fish in the classroom to develop science and math skills.
+Students raise and hatch native fish in the classroom to develop science and math skills.

-4-H Wildlife Stewards promote science learning among youth and create sustainable wildlife habitat education sites on school grounds by inspiring, educating, and connecting communities, schools, and natural resource organizations.
+Promote science learning among youth and create sustainable wildlife habitat education sites on school grounds by inspiring, educating, and connecting communities, schools, and natural resource organizations.

-The Forestry Education Program is available to Molalla School District elementary schools.
+Available to Molalla School District elementary schools.
 Through 8-week, hands-on programs and field trips 4th and 5th grade students study tree biology, forest ecology, and forest-related issues.